Skip to content

 LCD Displays with CCFL backlight

 Similar to plasma displays, LCD displays with CCFL backlight can emit infrared noise, so should be avoided, if possible.
-They will also more power than modern displays, which can cause overheating issues.
+They will also consume more power than modern displays, which can cause overheating issues.
 In this category fall mostly older LCD displays, since LED backlights have replaced CCFL in practically all modern TVs.

 The actual LCD technology is similar to LED displays, so the same considerations regarding display technology apply.